 A surgical history record form is filled in real details.
 We can’t miss any smallest of the details because this highly affects future surgeries and their outcomes.

-A surgical history form begins as usual with the name of the surgeon and the patient at the top most portions.
-Patient’s identity has to be maintained to make sure the man lying on the operating table is the same mentioned in the documents.
+A surgical history form begins as usual with the name of the surgeon and the patient at the topmost portions.
+The patient’s identity has to be maintained to make sure the man lying on the operating table is the same as mentioned in the documents.

-Date or year when the surgery was performed is written giving it a prime importance.
-For example if a patient had her caesarian section 2 years back and is now again planning a pregnancy must expect the mode of delivery different from the one had her section 8 years back.
+The date or year when the surgery was performed is written giving it prime importance.
+For example, if a patient had her caesarian section 2 years back and is now again planning a pregnancy must expect the mode of delivery different from the one who had her section 8 years back.